Pipeline

 Imagine if a single key could unlock multiple targeted treatment paths for a range of difficult cancers.
 A class of precision medicines known as farnesyl transferase inhibitors may hold that power.

-Farnesyltransferase is an enzyme that plays a foundational role in many cellular pathways that drive the development and growth of different types of tumors.
-By inhibiting the enzyme’s function through various mechanisms of action, we believe we can reshape treatment options for many cancers.
+Farnesyltransferase is an enzyme that plays a key regulatory role in cellular pathways that drive resistance to a range of targeted therapies in different types of tumors.
+By inhibiting the enzyme’s function, we believe we can reshape combination treatment options for many cancers.